Is our romance with the social media influencer over? Or are we simply shying away from accounts that don’t “feel“ real?

 The pursuit of fame for fame’s sake has been one of the Internet’s hallmarks, but in the era of “the influencer”, are we becoming tired of being sold to at every turn?

-According to author, thought leader and mindset coach Maria Boznovska, audiences are awakening to their need for authenticity in order to engage beyond one or two interactions with online personalties, regardless of how many followers they have amassed.
+According to author, thought leader and mindset coach Mirjana Boznovska, audiences are awakening to their need for authenticity in order to engage beyond one or two interactions with online personalties, regardless of how many followers they have amassed.

 “An authentic influencer doesn’t aim to tell people how to think, rather it is in their beingness of who they really are—on and off camera—that demonstrates an energy of authenticity that people naturally become attracted to.
 The audience can then determine their own truth.”

-Maria says an authentic influencer does not become “obsessed” with how many followers they have accrued, or with suggesting others should think the way they do.
+Mirjana says an authentic influencer does not become “obsessed” with how many followers they have accrued, or with suggesting others should think the way they do.
 They encourage people to want to think for their own selves and tap into their own truth about any given situation.

 How to Create Social Engagement with Heart

-Maria’s tips for creating authentic relationships online:
+Mirjana’s tips for creating authentic relationships online:

 - Awareness of your relationship with yourself is key.
 Are you coming from a place of love, acceptance and embracing who YOU are with compassion and understanding?
 This is key.
 The relationship with yourself is what you project to the world.
 It’s how you see others and how you see the world, and in turn, how others see you.